gui-sa/DIO_Training/README.md

             4. Push changings
             5. Pull requests that branch to Original one
         - Use SSH or Token to commit changings to cloud.

+    5. Why Docker.
+How to Docker.
+[Click here for more](https://github.com/gui-sa/DIO_Training/Docker_Lessons)
+        - Stays on a base OS, in general by virtualization controled by the "HyperVisor".
+        - A server can have more the one OS installed on top of it.(Generaly it is Linux Server)
+        - An OS can have more than one container running in the same time.
+        - The base OS (with Docker Engine) deploys automatically the containers as soons as it is demmanded
+        - Docker do not needs to recopy a base OS so it is lighter and more performatic
+        - It is a good match to Microsservices architecture
+        - Brings Cloud to reality